vala-lang/vala-docs/source/faq.rst

 How do I create an array of structs?
 ------------------------------------

-First of all, take a look to the ways structs can be created at :ref:`structs-tutorial.
+First of all, take a look to the ways structs can be created at :ref:`structs-tutorial`.

 If the array is constant: